 We were able to use it corded and cordless, thanks to the fact that it can run on battery and AC electricity.
 Part of the mobility we mentioned earlier comes from the possibility of going cordless with it.

 Besides being able to use it without a cord, we could carry it around pretty easily.
-The light weight and top handle made this pretty easy for us.
-The small 2-gallon tank capacity is one of many reasons why it was pretty light in our hands.
+The lightweight and top handle made this pretty easy for us.
+The small 2-gallon tank capacity is one of many reasons it was pretty light in our hands.

 The hose of the Dewalt MAX Vacuum is relatively short.
 In fact, none of the other vacuums had a hose that short.
 But then, since it is very portable, the length of the hose was not really a hindrance.